-- Cameco's Application, beyond the EARMP, did not include cumulative effects considerations important to MN-S, NR1, NR2, and NR3 (e.g., fish health and water quality). - Métis Citizens and communities are living with the legacy of MRO and KLO while in care and maintenance without deriving any benefits and will be living with the legacy of the MRO and KLO in the post-decommissioning period.
+- Cameco's Application, beyond the EARMP, did not include cumulative effects considerations important to MN-S, NR1, NR2, and NR3 (e.g., fish health and water quality). - Métis Citizens are living with the legacy of the RLO while in care and maintenance without deriving any benefits and will be living with the legacy of RLO in the postdecommissioning period.

-- Meet with MN-S in tandem with NR1, NR2, and NR3 to better understand legacy and cumulative effects of the MRO, KLO, and other uranium mills and mines in the Athabasca Basin on the Métis.
+- Meet with MN-S in tandem with NR1, NR2, and NR3 to better understand legacy and cumulative effects of the RLO, and other uranium mills and mines in the Athabasca Basin on the Métis.
 This would allow Cameco to better understand the ongoing impacts of past and existing activities that continue to affect Métis kinship and use of lands and resources in the Métis Homeland.
-Cameco to provide funding to support MN-S, NR1, NR2, and NR3's involvement in this meeting. - Provide funding to support MN-S, NR1, NR2, and NR3 establish a working group to develop, evaluate, and action measures to address cumulative effects concerns from Cameco's operations in the Athabasca Basin. - Provide funding to support MN-S, NR1, NR2, and NR3 to conduct a Métis Knowledge Study to understand potential effects to the Métis resulting from a licence renewal for MRO and KLO.
-This study should be conducted before Cameco advances any work at the MRO or KLO, if the licence renewal is approved by the CNSC.
-This study should be conducted before Cameco advances any work at the MRO or KLO, if the licence renewal is approved by the CNSC. - Include Métis Knowledge in the preparation and design of any decommissioning plans.
+Cameco to provide funding to support MN-S, NR1, NR2, and NR3's involvement in this meeting. - Provide funding to support MN-S, NR1, NR2, and NR3 establish a working group to develop, evaluate, and action measures to address cumulative effects concerns from Cameco's operations in the Athabasca Basin. - Include Métis Knowledge in the preparation and design of any decommissioning plans.